ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:1855970][end:1858480]] So that's all classically set up.
 [[start:1858870][end:1864270]] Then they actually make their observations, and then they classically communicate their results.

-31:04 [[start:1864350][end:1877510]] So classical communication front and back lock protocols are not limited to this sort of Bell EPR sort of setting.
+31:04 [[start:1864350][end:1877510]] So classical communication, front and back LOCC protocols, are not limited to this sort of Bell/EPR sort of setting.
-[[start:1877930][end:1882630]] We can also represent a scattering experiment as a lock protocol.
+[[start:1877930][end:1882630]] We can also represent a scattering experiment as a LOCC protocol.
-[[start:1884030][end:1889718]] So here's a representation of scattering as a lock protocol.
+[[start:1884030][end:1889718]] So here's a representation of scattering as a LOCC protocol.

-31:29 [[start:1889814][end:1900494]] And you can see all I've done is cut that previous boundary at the division between a one and a two.
+31:29 [[start:1889814][end:1900494]] And you can see all I've done is cut that previous boundary at the division between A1 and A2.
 [[start:1900692][end:1914290]] And I've then extended it in some external time, the time that is counted by Bob's clock, not by Alice's clock.

 31:54 [[start:1914950][end:1917250]] That's what's meant by external.
-[[start:1917910][end:1923718]] And I've relabeled Alice two as Alice one at a later time.
+[[start:1917910][end:1923718]] And I've relabeled A2 as A1 at a later time.
-[[start:1923804][end:1936300]] So now what Alice is doing is communicating with her past self, or a one is communicating with her future self, and they're each doing something different.
+[[start:1923804][end:1936300]] So now what Alice is doing is communicating with her past self, or A1 is communicating with her future self, and they're each doing something different.
-[[start:1937470][end:1944490]] A one is executing a procedure that in the laboratory we call state preparation.
+[[start:1937470][end:1944490]] A1 is executing a procedure that in the laboratory we call state preparation.
-[[start:1945470][end:1953450]] She's preparing a state that we'll call in, which is just the initial state of some scattering experiment.
+[[start:1945470][end:1953450]] She's preparing a state that we'll call "in", which is just the initial state of some scattering experiment.

-32:33 [[start:1953530][end:1965220]] So, for example, at the LHC, N is some state of two protons that are portaling around the ring at the LHC at close to the speed of light.
+32:33 [[start:1953530][end:1965220]] So, for example, at the LHC [Large Hadron Collider], "in" is some state of two protons that are portaling around the ring at the LHC at close to the speed of light.
-[[start:1966790][end:1975494]] And Alice, then later on at T plus delta, t is doing a different kind of quantum process.
+[[start:1966790][end:1975494]] And Alice, then later on at t plus delta t, is doing a different kind of quantum process.
-[[start:1975612][end:1986730]] She's analyzing the data coming out of something like the Atlas detector, which is a multiparticle counter that's located at the LHC.
+[[start:1975612][end:1986730]] She's analyzing the data coming out of something like the ATLAS detector, which is a multiparticle counter that's located at the LHC.
 [[start:1987550][end:1997120]] So they share a quantum channel, which is the scattering channel that takes the incoming state and produces the outgoing state.
-[[start:1997810][end:2017006]] And I recall from the very first session, as Feynman told us, to understand this transition from in to out, we have to integrate over all possible paths that are consistent with conservation of spin.
+[[start:1997810][end:2017006]] And recall from the very first session, as [Richard] Feynman told us, to understand this transition from "in" to "out", we have to integrate over all possible paths that are consistent with conservation of spin helicity, basically, momentum plus spin--all the different spins that are relevant in a high energy physics experiment, including things like lepton number, which is basically a spin.

-33:37 [[start:2017038][end:2019970]] Holicity basically momentum plus spin.

-33:42 [[start:2022010][end:2030790]] All the different spins that are relevant in a high energy physics experiment, including things like Lepton number, which is basically a spin.
 [[start:2032490][end:2033858]] Now, how do we know?
 [[start:2033964][end:2036330]] How do we know what we have to conserve?
-[[start:2036750][end:2048442]] We know what we have to conserve because Alice is doing the experiment has a classical memory that allows her to remember what she prepared.
+[[start:2036750][end:2048442]] We know what we have to conserve because Alice is doing the experiment as a classical memory that allows her to remember what she prepared.
 [[start:2048586][end:2064770]] She can remember that what she did back in the past was set to protons counterrotating in the LHC, and they had certain energies, and so they had certain momenta, and they were protons, so they had certain spin variables.

-34:25 [[start:2065510][end:2071670]] All of that has to be remembered to make any sense of the output of the detectors.
-[[start:2072570][end:2079240]] And so to actually come up with a measured state that makes sense.
+34:25 [[start:2065510][end:2071670]] All of that has to be remembered to make any sense of the output of the detectors and so to actually come up with a measured state that makes sense.

 34:40 [[start:2080410][end:2087078]] And very often this memory channel is neglected by physicists.
-[[start:2087174][end:2089980]] And I'm going to pause here and let Andrew ask a question.
+[[start:2087174][end:2089980]] And I'm going to pause here and let Ander ask a question.

 34:52 _Ander:_
 [[start:2092110][end:2093078]] Thank you, Chris.
-[[start:2093174][end:2102682]] So does this imply that every time you have a log channel, the quantum part is a scattering picture, like a unitary evolution?
+[[start:2093174][end:2102682]] So does this imply that every time you have a LOCC channel, the quantum part is a scattering picture, like a unitary evolution?
 [[start:2102746][end:2109970]] Even in the earlier EPR picture, is that quantum channel portion always a unitary evolution scattering picture?
 [[start:2110310][end:2111300]] Thank you.

 35:14 _Chris:_
 [[start:2114310][end:2127510]] Yes, for essentially the reason that defined a classical channel, you're always assuming you have something that's protected from decoherence by the environment.
 [[start:2128250][end:2140730]] So, yeah, if you're doing an EPR experiment, you have to assume that you don't have any environmental decoherence between the source and the detectors.
-[[start:2141630][end:2166740]] And similarly, when you're doing a scattering experiment, you have to make the assumption that the environment is not reaching in there and messing with the outgoing state that you're going to see, or reaching in and messing with the incoming state and changing it in some way that repepes it in a way that you don't know, that you have no knowledge of.
+[[start:2141630][end:2166740]] And similarly, when you're doing a scattering experiment, you have to make the assumption that the environment is not reaching in there and messing with the outgoing state that you're going to see, or reaching in and messing with the incoming state and changing it in some way that reprepares it in a way that you don't know, that you have no knowledge of.
-[[start:2167190][end:2175640]] So, yes, you're making a fairly strong antidecornce assumption in any of these settings when you're talking about having a quantum channel.
+[[start:2167190][end:2175640]] So, yes, you're making a fairly strong anti-decoherence assumption in any of these settings when you're talking about having a quantum channel.

 36:18 [[start:2178090][end:2179720]] Does that answer the question?